Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 <a name="mc"></a>
 ## Menu Helpers
 There are two major ways to add new menu items through the Pinegrow API.
-The first allows for addition of new menu items to the "Page" main menu.
-The second allows for the addition of an entirely new menu.
+The first allows for addition of new menu items to the "Page" main menu using the framework key ```on_page_menu``` and passing in the menu items.
+The second allows for the addition of an entirely new menu using the ```addPluginControlToTopbar()``` helper function.

+### .on_page_menu
+As described above, this key is used for inserting additional items into the "Page" menu.
+The additional items will be added after the "Manage Google Fonts..." menu item and will only be visible when a page is opened in the editor.
+This key receives a function that is passed two arguments, ```page``` and ```items```.
+The ```items``` argument is an array of objects containing the items to be added to the menu

 <a name="fch"></a>
 ## Framework CMS Helpers